rahulbats/CartographyDataset/README.md

 - **Focused Dataset Creation**: Automatically creates focused datasets for fine-tuning based on criteria such as low confidence and high variability.
 - **Ensemble Learning**: Combines models trained on different data subsets to improve generalization and robustness.

+## Files Included

+- **CustomTrainer.py**: A custom trainer to use while training, enabling capturing of detailed metrics.
+- **CartographyCallback.py**: A custom callback that saves the metrics along with the hashcode of the concatenated string of hypothesis and premise, separated by a separator.
+- **generate\_data\_map.py**: Generates the cartographic plots and includes the tooltip code, allowing you to hover over any point to see the source record.

 ## Installation

 To use the code in this repository, you need to have Python 3.7+ and the following dependencies: